jbalerna/SESYNC_JustWater/README.md

-**Is Your Project just water or Just Water:Environmental Justice in Stream Restoration**
+**Is Your Project just water or Just Water: Environmental Justice in Stream Restoration**

 **Project Abstract:**